mayankaryaca/Dating-App/README.md

 # Dating-App
 Dating app which displays people, give like, dislike options

-## :books: Dating app displays a list of people which you can like or dislike
+## :books: Dating app
-In the tab view there's Find Mactch and Info option Find match : You can choose to go back on someone's profile Info : displays web view for tinder
+Displays a list of people which you can like or dislike In the tab view there's Find Mactch and Info option Find match : You can choose to go back on someone's profile Info : displays web view for tinder